 [PR.5.15.6-3 A] The 5G system shall be able to authorize the UE of a user authenticated to a hosting network to access the hosting network and its localized services on request of the service provider.

+[PR.5.15.6-3 B] On request of the service provider the 5G system shall be able to enable the UE to access the hosting network and its localized services.